-Richard recognizes that, as he is now an “uninvited dependent” in Granny’s home—since his mother is no longer earning money, but rather lying in her bed, and since Richard’s brother is now in Detroit—he must submit to Granny’s will.
+Richard recognizes that he is now an “uninvited dependent” in Granny’s home—since his mother is no longer earning money, but rather lying in her bed, and since Richard’s brother is now in Detroit—so he must submit to Granny’s will.
 Granny, for her part, is an extreme adherent to the doctrines of the Seventh-Day Adventist Church.
 Her youngest daughter Addie (Aunt Addie) returns from Alabama to Jackson to teach in the church’s religious school, which Granny forces Richard to attend.
 Addie is nervous in front of the classroom, and Richard is annoyed by the “docility” of the other students, who are not as rough and boisterous as the public-school crowd.

-Although Richard does not address the issue directly, it seems especially cruel to make a young child, whose mother is quite ill, feel that he is not welcome in his own family’s house.
+Although Richard does not address the issue directly, it seems especially cruel to make a young child whose mother is quite ill feel that he is not welcome in his own family’s house.
 Addie and Granny often tell Richard that he is partly responsible for the family’s “bad luck,” that his inability to follow religious teachings is what keeps his mother sick.
 They are attempting to force him into living as they want him to, but Richard's disdain for the "docile" kids in Addie's class suggests his devotion to maintaining his individuality.

 Granny and Addie both feel that Richard is an ingrate, because he refuses to accept the teachings of their church, and is therefore not “saved.”
 One day, in the schoolroom where Addie is the teacher, Addie observes that crushed walnuts are under Richard’s seat, though they were left to fall by the student in front of Richard.
 Richard denies that he was eating in the classroom, and cannot believe that the student in front will not own up to his “crime.”
-But Addie decides to make an example of Richard anyway, and whips him in the front of the classroom.
+Addie decides to make an example of Richard anyway, and whips him with a switch in the front of the classroom.

 Richard continues going to school in Addie’s classroom, though she no longer calls on him, and barely acknowledges his presence around the house.
 Richard is encouraged by Granny and others in the house to pray constantly, and the family incorporates religious rites into nearly every activity in the home, including chores and meals.
 Granny also brings Richard to all-night prayer sessions, in the hopes of converting him to Jesus’s path.
-But Richard says that, although he respects, to an extent, the emotional severity and beauty of parts of the Christian service, too much of his personality “has been formed” by the difficult events of his young life, and he does not believe in God, nor look to Him for salvation.
-Richard, aged twelve, also begins to go through puberty, and spends a good deal of time in church, when is supposed to be praying, looking at the young women around him.
+Wright says that, although he respects to an extent the emotional severity and beauty of parts of the Christian service, too much of his personality “has been formed” by the difficult events of his young life, and he does not believe in God, nor look to Him for salvation.
+Richard, aged twelve, also begins to go through puberty, and spends a good deal of time in church, when he is supposed to be praying, instead looking at the young women around him.

 To Richard, church is simply a time when people in the community come together and sit with one another.
 He understands the social element of the church, and to the extent that he responds to church activities, he does so by conceiving of them as a gathering of likeminded people.
 But Richard does not possess any religious “feeling,” and praying is time he could be spending reading or writing.
 Later on, when Richard writes his first story, he does so when his grandmother assumes he is up in his room, asking Jesus Christ for forgiveness for his sins.
 Richard looks not to God or religion for salvation; he looks to himself.